 Every XMILE file MAY include behavior information to set default options that affect the simulation of model entities.
+Support for behaviors is REQUIRED.
 This is usually used in combination with macros to change some aspect of a given type of entity's performance, for example, setting all stocks to be non-negative.